Anuj3126/CrimeInsightsExtractor/Task/README.md

    - Location and time extraction
    - People and weapons mentioned
    - Additional contextual details

+4. **Using Google Colab** (For monitoring each and every step):
+   - Connect to T4 GPU kernel as it would make the whole process faster.
+   - Include your OpenAI key for the code to work.
+   - Run the requirements cell first to make sure we have all the dependencies installed
+   - Upload the audio file that you want to process and run the subsequent cell to get the transcript and the info.

 ## IMPORTANT:
 - Jupyter notebook has the sample input and output already done as a demo with both the transcript and the extracted data.